ModelEngineering/controlSBML/README.md

  the [Systems Biology Markup Language (SBML)](https://co.mbine.org/standards/sbml), a community standard for representing models of biological models, especially chemical reaction networks.
 ``controlSBML`` provides the following:

-* Enalbing the use of
-the [CalTech ``control`` package](http://python-control.sourceforge.net/manual/) on SBML models.
-* System identification of SBML models.
+  * Read SBML models, viewing candidate inputs, and outputs, and running simulations.
+  * System identification, including the creation of (SISO) transfer function objects from the python control systems library
-* Factories that create elements of closed loop systems such as PID controllers, filters, and adders.
+  * Creating Antimony simulations of closed loop systems
-* Simplified construction of entire closed loop systems characterized by SBML models.
+  * Design of closed loop systems

-SBML models are characterized in terms of inputs and outputs.
-Inputs are anything that can be manipulated directly during a simulation.
-Examples of inputs are: concentrations of chemical species (floating or fixed), compartment sizes, and parameters.
-Outputs are anything that can change during a simulation.
-This includes species concentrations and reaction fluxes.
-The semantics of setting an input to particular value is that this is its value in the simulation from the time until it is changed again or the simulation ends.

-``controlSBML`` interfaes to the ``control`` package by creating two kinds of ``control`` objects for an SBML model:

-* ``NonlinearIOSystem``, which wraps the actual simulation of the SBML model; and
-* ``StateSpace``, which is a linear MIMO model approximation of the SBML model at a specified time in the simulation.

-These objects can be used in combination with other ``control`` objects to analyze system properties, design controllers, and construct closed loop systems.
+Examples of usage are in this [directory](

 ## Installation
 ``pip install controlSBML``